$30.00

 • Entrants must be at least 18 years of age.

-• Authors of BOA titles in other genres and translators who have been under contract with BOA are not eligible to submit.
+• Authors of Boa titles in other genres and translators who have been under contract with Boa are not eligible to submit.

 Manuscript Format:

-• Minimum of 48 pages; maximum of 100 pages
+• Minimum of 90 pages; maximum of 200 pages.

-• At least 12 pt. font
+• At least 12 pt. font, typed, double-spaced.

 • Name, address, telephone number, and email address must appear on the title or cover page of the manuscript.